open-pioneer/trails-starter/docs/reference/Design.md

 ### PNPM / Monorepo

-A monorepo approach appears to be a good solution to facilitate separate development of application building blocks: a repository will be consist of one or more bundles, packages and apps that may depend on each other.
+A monorepo approach appears to be a good solution to facilitate separate development of application building blocks: a repository will consist of one or more bundles, packages and apps that may depend on each other.
 Well defined interfaces can be enforced on the package level.

 With its support for workspaces, advanced dependency management and generally good performance, [PNPM](https://pnpm.io/) has been chosen as the package manager.
-PNPM can automatically links packages within the same workspace when they depend on each other (still enforcing 'clean' dependency declarations).
+PNPM can automatically link packages within the same workspace when they depend on each other (still enforcing 'clean' dependency declarations).
 Vite supports pnpm workspace layouts by following the links and detecting that they point into the project itself, automatically applying rules and plugins like "usual".

 During the initial development phase, all code will exist within a single repository.